johngodlee/geosci_linux_intro/geosci_linux_intro_gitbook/dl_manip/print.md

 `lprm 23456` removes job number `23456` from the queue.

-Once you have used `lp` to print a file, you can go to any GeoSciences printer and print the file on A4 paper as from a Windows machine.
+Once you have used `lp` to print a file, you can go to any GeoSciences printer and print the file on A4 paper as from a Windows machine, using the Cloud Print service.